 Please download using our online form to submit the questionnaire.

-Describe your creative and educational experiences that you believe will make you a successful student in the Selkirk College Digital Arts and New Media program.
+Describe your creative and educational experiences that you believe will make you a successful student in the Selkirk College Digital Arts Program.

 This industry requires that people work within a group environment.
 Personal responsibility and respect for others is essential for the success of any project.
 Explain how you would work towards bringing conflicting ideas together when working towards a shared successful outcome.